nanotechdave/RCbench/README.md

 ## 📜 License

-RCbench is licensed under the GPLv3 License.
+RCbench is licensed under the MIT License.
 See the LICENSE file for details.